Formally verified CRUD

 Lean is a full featured programming language capable of doing anything you can do in just about any other language.
 It's not as fast as some languages, but much faster than others (Python, we're looking at you).

 What might stop you from using Lean in production is that all the focus has been on maths.
 Mathlib, the repository of reusable mathematical proofs is large and growing quickly; many of the things a working mathematician would expect to find are already there.
 The same is not true from the point of general software engineering.
 Reservoir, the repository of Lean packages, isn't especially well populated and a software engineer hoping to find a pre-built package which addresses their use case is likely to be disapointed.
-Although there are some gems in there (a fully verified HTTPS server, for example).
+Although there are some gems in there (a formally verified regular expression engine and a zlib implementation, for example).

 But the benefit of knowing (not guessing, not hoping) that your code works is huge.
 With that in mind, I can only imagine that Lean will be of increasing importance to software engineers over time.